 A person who is not a member of the Association (or who was a member but ceased to be a member) must not be admitted to membership unless –

 (a) he or she applies for membership; and

 (b) the admission as a member is approved by the Associations Secretary.

 An application of a person for membership of the Association must –

-(a) be made in writing on the official Association Membership Application form; and
+(a) be made in writing on either the downloadable Association Membership Application form or via our website’s online application; and

 (b) be lodged with the Secretary of the Association.

 As soon as practicable after the receipt of an application, the Secretary must determine whether to approve or reject the application.

 Upon approval of an application for membership, the Secretary must, as soon as practicable –